FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Proposed Method

 \subsubsection{Spatial Noise Compensator}

-SimpleCIL-3D unifies pre-aligned image and text encoders through comprehensive data training.
+Baseline unifies pre-aligned image and text encoders through comprehensive data training.
 This ensures a substantial reservoir of prior knowledge, minimizing the potential for information loss during any subsequent alignment processes.
-Given these attributes, it stands as a markedly superior choice when juxtaposed against partially-aligned 3D pre-trained models.
-Nonetheless, the projection-based methodology inherent to SimpleCIL-3D exhibits heightened sensitivity to both noise and viewpoint selection.
+Given these attributes, it stands as a markedly superior choice when juxtaposed against partially aligned 3D pre-trained models.
+Nonetheless, the projection-based methodology inherent to the baseline exhibits heightened sensitivity to both noise and viewpoint selection.
 When noise obscures the clarity of depth maps, rendering them ineffective in delineating object contours, there is a marked downturn in classification efficacy.
+The supervised classification performance of other projection-based methods like PointCLIP~\cite{zhang2022pointclip} (72.8\% Acc.) and CLIP2Point~\cite{CLIP2Point} (74.5\%) compared to DGCNN~\cite{DGCNN} (78.1\%) and PointMAE~\cite{pointmae} (86.4\%) on ScanObjectNN also verify ours viewpoint.
 As a countermeasure, we propose the incorporation of a graph-based 3D model.
 This addition is devised to augment the compromised information, bolstering our model's resilience against noise disturbances.

 The 3D module yields features that are invariant to transformations, thereby enhancing their robustness against noise.
 On the other hand, the multi-view model, fortified by PTM, extracts semantically richer and more encompassing information.
 To harness the strengths of both, we amalgamate the features derived from the 3D module and the multi-view model.
-The global feature is computed as: